svaksha/yaksha/README.md

 # YAKSHA
 __My personal automation daimons!__

-Each time I installed and set up a new machine it was hard to remember every configuration setting I had changed and which packages I had installed over two years on the stable version of my Debian/Ubuntu machine.
-Doing this manually was a huge time-sink and an error-prone process resulting in annoying discrepancies and sometimes, dependency-hell.
-Enter [YAKSHA][yaksha], meaning "demon" in Sanskrit, my personal automation daimons/daemons for __Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files__.
+Each time I installed and set up a new machine it was hard to remember every configuration setting I had changed and which packages I had installed over the years on the stable version of my Debian/Ubuntu machine.
+Doing this manually was a huge time-sink and an error-prone process resulting in annoying discrepancies and worse, dependency-hell.

+Enter [YAKSHA][yaksha], meaning "demon" in Sanskrit.
+These are my personal automation daimons (daemons?) for __Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files__.
 Standardizing my development environment by automating the installation process and organizing the various developer tools was addictive fun!

 __Change is the only constant in life__, so as a programmer I constantly change and (try to) improve the configs and dotfiles in my attempt to keep optimizing the repo organization for ease of maintainence and extensibility.
 Config and dotfiles are meant to be personally unique for individuals, but if you wish to use this repository code and these configs, follow the [installation](https://github.com/svaksha/yaksha#installation) instructions.